mtaziz/datamigrator/readme.md

 - test_dependencies.py: unit testing that dependencies are installed correctly
 - test_dynamo.py: Mock testing of DynamoDB
 - test_extractor.py: Testing the OracleDB connection
+- test_oracle.py Mock testing of OracleDB

+##Packages
+the following package dependencies need to be installed via pip3 or other
+- awscli: handles keys for aws/Dynamo connection
+- boto3: communication with DynamoDB
+- configparser: _config.ini handling
+- cx_Oracle: communication with the OracleDB
+- mock: used for mocking unittests
+- nose: used for mock unittests
+- requests: http library, may not be necessary